An hour a day keeps the butter and bananas away

 So, how does someone who only drank light beer get to be the bloodhound of the brewery?

 "Training and repetition," says Ryan.
 "They spend 40 hours taking a class, and we talk about beer all day, we taste beer all day.
 I'll spike a sample, and as they're tasting it, I'll repeat myself over and over again: diacetyl, diacetyl, diacetyl.
 I'll say it like 50 times per sample to establish a memory-mapping procedure."

-Ryan teaches the sensory class about twice a year at a church around the corner from the brewery.
+Ryan teaches the sensory class about twice a year.
 Dogfish brewers, cellarmen and packaging leads are required to take it, but it's open to all co-workers.
 Right now, Ryan has about three dozen trained panelists, with every department represented.